Masters in Liberal Studies Graduate Programs

 A bachelor’s degree, personal statement and letters of recommendation are usually required, in some cases GRE scores are not required, be sure to check with the admissions department of your chosen school for information on specific application requirements

-Liberal Arts Career Paths
+Masters in Liberal Arts Career Paths

 Liberal Arts graduate degrees can prepare an individual for a number of different careers.
 Those pursuing a graduate degree in liberal arts often become teachers or college professors.
 However, graduates may also find positions in a number of different industries; employment eligibility is often determined by an individual’s specific experience, talents, and area of expertise.
 Some liberal arts career options could include: